|

 Fatal

 Encryption: An Alex Bellamy Mystery.
-Debra Purdy
+A novel by Debra Purdy

 Kong.
 Published by Gypsy Moon Press, Port Moody, B.C.,